Iridreth/PingMoreLouderer/README.md

 The new ping feature is fantastic, but the pings can be hard to hear in the heat of battle, especially when you have sound effects enabled.

-This addon make all pings louder by playing the sound effects via the master volume channel.
+This addon make all pings louder by playing the ping effects via the master volume channel.

 This addon will also allow you to hear ping sounds whether you have sound effects enabled or disabled.